abuzaforfagun/EmailHub.Microservices/README.md

 * Provide POSTGRES database connection string inside ```appsettings.json/appsettings.development.json``` of ```Logger->Logger.Worker``` folder.

 ## Executing Application
 * Option 1.
-Run the application from VS
+Use Gateway.Api, Logger.Worker and EmailProcessor.Worker as start-up project.
+And run the application from VS.
 * Option 2.
 Go to the root folder of the project.
 And run ```docker-compose up```.
 Use ```docker-compose up -f docker-compose-slow-connection.yml``` if you face any issue to restore nuget packages.

 ### Running console application